1Birdo/Gostress-Enhanced/README.md

 https://github.com/user-attachments/assets/a8fbaa40-6306-41d7-be45-84a3e2e72afc

-This is the current Proposed Proxy Layer Architecture
+This is the current Proposed Proxy Layer Architecture The video does NOT show this as this is past the video timestamp

 [Bots] <-> [P2P Proxies] <-> [C2 Server]